kozodoi/Kaggle_Blindness_Detection/README.md

 The project uses a data set that has been employed in the APTOS 2019 Blindness Detection competition on Kaggle and is available for the download at the [competition website](https://www.kaggle.com/c/aptos2019-blindness-detection/data).

 File `report.pdf` contains a detailed description of the project pipeline.
+This project has been completed within the scope of Udacity ML Engineer Nanodegree program.

 ## Project structure

-The project has the follwoing structure:
+The project has the following structure:
 - `codes/`: jupyter notebooks with codes for different project stages: data preparation, modeling and ensembling.
 - `efficientnet-pytorch/`: module with EfficientNet weights pre-trained on ImageNet.
 The weights are not included due to the size constraints and can be downloaded from [here](https://www.kaggle.com/hmendonca/efficientnet-pytorch).
 - `figures/`: figures exported from the jupyter notebooks during the data preprocessing and training.